 Introduction to the Extraordinary Form Mass

-Is This Your First Time at Saint Joseph and the Traditional Latin Mass?
+Is This Your First Time to Saint Joseph and the Traditional Latin Mass?

 You are not alone!
 All over the globe people are discovering the treasure that has been at the heart of the Catholic Liturgy since the first century.
-Do not feel out of place if you are not familiar with Latin (you will see most people reading a translation) or if the actions on the altar look different – this same Mass was known by Roman Catholics around the world for centuries!
+Do not feel out of place if you are not familiar with Latin (you will see most people reading a translation) or if the actions at the altar look different—this same Mass was known by Roman Catholics around the world for centuries!

 The parishioners and priests at St. Joseph are friendly and welcoming, so feel free to ask questions about the Catholic faith as well as elements of the Latin Mass that may be confusing or different from your regular Mass experience.